Bayesian inference of dense matter EOS encapsulating a first-order hadron-quark phase transition from observables of canonical neutron stars: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the U.S. Department of Energy, Office of Science, under Award Number DE-SC0013702, the CUSTIPEN (China-U.S. Theory Institute for Physics with Exotic Nuclei) under the US Department of Energy Grant No. DE-SC0009971, and the National Natural Science Foundation of China under Grant No. 11505150.
+This work was supported in part by the Yuncheng University Research Project under Grant No. YQ-2017005, the U.S. Department of Energy, Office of Science, under Award Number DE-SC0013702, the CUSTIPEN (China-U.S. Theory Institute for Physics with Exotic Nuclei) under the US Department of Energy Grant No. DE-SC0009971, and the National Natural Science Foundation of China under Grant No. 11505150.